wiktor-falek/resultat/README.md

 ## Annotating Return Types with Resultat

-Resultat allows you to annotate return types explicitly, ensuring clarity in your code's intentions and outcomes.
-When using the **Result** type, which is a union of **ResultOk<T>** and **ResultErr**, specifying the return type explicitly can enhance code readability.
-Let's explore how to annotate return types using Result with examples of different **Ok** paths.
+Resultat allows you to annotate return types explicitly, ensuring clarity in intentions and outcomes of your code.

 ### Annotating a Single Ok Path